 The healthcare industry is complex.
 In pursuing the noble goal of saving lives, hospitals have unique needs.
 For an industry that uses far more energy than most, it can be difficult to get a healthcare facility running efficiently.
 Several factors make it challenging to achieve energy-efficient operations in a hospital setting, including:

 Patients need around-the-clock care, and life-saving equipment needs a constant power supply.
 While most buildings can be more energy efficient by limiting usage after hours, there is no after-hours time for healthcare facilities.

 Plus, 24-hour operation can delay technology upgrades.
-Any work on energy systems in the building must be carefully coordinated so it doesn’t interrupt daily activities or take place in a patient’s room.
+Any work on energy conservation systems in the building must be carefully coordinated so it doesn’t interrupt daily activities or take place in a patient’s room.
 Even work in an unoccupied patient or care room must be coordinated with staff and facility managers.

-When embarking on energy efficiency initiatives, facility managers and energy partners must be keenly aware of the sensitive environment.
+When embarking on energy conservation initiatives, hospital facility managers and energy partners must be keenly aware of the sensitive environment.
 The health and safety of patients, staff, visitors, and others must be a central consideration throughout every project.
-The extra precautions required can make energy efficiency projects more time-consuming and costly.
+The extra precautions required can make energy conservation projects more time-consuming and costly.